HIST5360-f16/Wham-in-China/Tutorial.md

 * A box will open up (Enter Map Coordinates)
 * Select "From Map Canvas"
-* Repeat this process 5 more times (Have at least 3 in the western part of the country Have more than 3 in the eastern part of the country)
+* Repeat this process 5 more times (Have at least 3 in the western part of the country Have more than 3 in the eastern part of the country.
+It is also important to georeference different types of points.
+Remember, coastlines and waterways (like rivers) change over time, but the locations of cities usually stays the same, so be sure to georeference at least 2 cities: one in the east and one in the west).

 8 Specify transformation settings (Gold Cog)